DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/use_transformers.md

 ## Transforming

 Great.
-Now as you know how to collect your nodes and relationships, lets manipulate them.
+Now as we know the concept of "matchers" and how to collect our nodes and relationships, lets manipulate them.
-Fot that we need to create so called `Transformer`s
+For that we need to create so called `Transformer`s

-Lets add a new property "`material: 'wood'`" to our bookshelf.
+Lets try to add a new property "`material: 'wood'`" to our bookshelf.

-We will pick the dict2graph built in node transformer [AddProperty](/list_generic_transformer/#dict2graph.transformers.generic_transformers.AddProperty)
+We will pick the dict2graph built in node transformer [AddProperty](list_generic_transformer/#dict2graph.transformers.generic_transformers.AddProperty)

 For your convenience you can import the wrapper class `dict2graph.NodeTrans` which includes all Transformers that are applicable to nodes.
 Same with `dict2graph.RelTrans` for relationship transformators.